elmot/vaadin-fluent-api/README.md

 ## Issue tracking

 The issues for this add-on are tracked on its github.com page.
 All bug reports and feature requests are appreciated.

 ## Contributions

 Contributions are welcome, but there are no guarantees that they are accepted as such.
 Process for contributing is the following:
 - Fork this project
 - Create an issue to this project about the contribution (bug or feature) if there is no such issue about it already.
 Try to keep the scope minimal.
 - Develop and test the fix or functionality carefully.
 Only include minimum amount of code needed to fix the issue.
 - Refer to the fixed issue in commit
 - Send a pull request for the original project
 - Comment on the original issue that you have implemented a fix for it

 ## Developer Guide
-Note, the most of the code is automatically generated from java class templates.
+Note, most of the code is automatically generated from java class templates.
-Do not try to manually change the classes. all of those changes will be lost during build process.
+Do not try to manually change the result classes. all of those changes will be lost during build process.
-Return types, some annotations, overriden methods are added automatically.
-The code is here:
+The ``fluent-api-gen`` module contains both code generator code and java template classes:
 * [The code generator](fluent-api-gen/src/main/java/org/vaadin/addon/elmot/fluent/gen/Generator.java)
 * [The templates](fluent-api-gen/src/main/java/org/vaadin/addon/elmot/fluent/templates/impl)

+Method return types, some annotations, trivial methods implementations, overriden methods are added automatically by the code generator.

 ## License & Author